OOPSpam/blog/_posts/2024-01-22-best-wordpress-form-builder-plugins.md

 The most popular contact form builder for WordPress.
 It has over 5 million active installations.
 Contact Form 7 is easy to use and a great choice for a simple form.
 If all you need is a simple form where you get submissions via email, then this is the plugin you are looking for.

 It doesn't store submissions, doesn't integrate with external services, and doesn't use cookies.
 I expect the plugin to be super fast considering our minimum requirements.
 However, you can add spam protection, store submissions via third party plugins.
-Some integrations like Stripe, reCaptcha, Akismet are built in, but you have to set them up.
+Some integrations like Stripe, reCAPTCHA, Akismet are built in, but you have to set them up.

 ![Contact Form 7 Lighthouse Performance and Accessibility Result](/blog/assets/posts/best-wp-form/cf7-lighthouse.png "Contact Form 7 Lighthouse Performance and Accessibility Result")